 How Do We Celebrate?

-To celebrate this vibrant and flavorful event in style, we’ve got some kid-friendly craft inspiration plus 5 tasty recipe ideas you should try out for your next Cinco de Mayo fiesta.
+To celebrate this vibrant and flavorful event in style, we’ve got some kid-friendly craft inspiration plus some tasty recipe ideas you should try out for your next Cinco de Mayo fiesta.
 The great thing about these meals is that you probably already have most of the ingredients in your kitchen.
-Enjoy the meals with close family in-person, or hop on your computer for a virtual party with friends.
+Enjoy the event with close family in-person, or hop on your computer for a virtual party with friends.
 Nothing’s going to stop us from having fun!

-Cinco de Mayo Party Menu
+Cinco de Mayo Party Menu Ideas

 If your festivities are going to be of the virtual kind this year, make sure to gather your guest list, menu, a good playlist, and rock your favorite party gear!
 There’s no reason you can’t connect with your favorite people and party at home or virtually.
 Everyone making the same dishes at home is a great way to make it feel like a shared experience and great social gathering.
 Make as much or as little of each recipe as you need for those at home with you.